Data Science Specialization

 Follow the suggested order or choose your own.

 Designed to help you practice and apply the skills you learn.

 Highlight your new skills on your resume or LinkedIn.

 - 1-4 hours/week

-- English, French, Chinese (Simplified), Greek, Italian, Portuguese (Brazilian), Russian, Turkish, Hebrew
+- English, French, Chinese (Simplified), Greek, Italian, Portuguese (Brazilian), Vietnamese, Russian, Turkish, Hebrew

 About the CourseIn this course you will get an introduction to the main tools and ideas in the data scientist's toolbox.
 The course gives an overview of the data, questions, and tools that data analysts and data scientists work with.
 There are two components to this course.
 The first is a conceptual introduction to the ideas behind turning data into actionable knowledge.
 The second is a practical introduction to the tools that will be used in the program like version control, markdown, git, GitHub, R, and RStudio.

 About the CourseIn this course you will learn how to program in R and how to use R for effective data analysis.
 You will learn how to install and configure software necessary for a statistical programming environment and describe generic programming language concepts as they are implemented in a high-level statistical language.
 The course covers practical issues in statistical computing which includes programming in R, reading data into R, accessing R packages, writing R functions, debugging, profiling R code, and organizing and commenting R code.
 Topics in statistical data analysis will provide working examples.